 - Behavior – becoming agitated easily; feeling isolated or depressed

-- Poor judgement – not thinking actions through; making poor decisions
+- Poor judgment – not thinking actions through; making poor decisions

 - Sensory changes – extra sensitive to light and shadows; loss of taste and smell; vision problems

 - Psychological symptoms – may start to experience delusions or hallucinations

 These are just a few of the changes your loved one may experience as their dementia progresses.
 You can read more about dementia symptoms here.

 The primary caregivers of someone with Alzheimer’s are most often an unpaid, untrained family member who devotes their time and energy to ensuring their loved one is healthy, safe and engaged.
 The caregiver’s role intensifies as their loved one’s dementia progresses and they require more support for daily living tasks such as bathing, dressing and eating.
 While caregiving is often rewarding, it can also take a major toll on a caregiver’s health and lifestyle.
 Be aware of these common effects of caregiving and learn how to prevent them:

 - Physical health – loss of sleep; poor diet; lack of time to exercise; fatigue; high blood pressure